A note on the Gromov width of toric manifolds: Upper bounds for the Gromov width of toric varieties

 Let $C:= f(\mathbb P^1)$.
 We shall now prove that $C$ is the required curve.
 First, it is clear that $C$ is an irreducible rational curve in $X$.
 Moreover, note that since $\eta_{\rho}$ is the primitive vector of the ray $\rho$, we have $\lim_{t\to 0}\lambda_{\eta_{\rho}}(t)\in D_{\rho}$ (see \cite[Proposition 3.2.2]{cox}).
 Using Equation (\ref{eq:ratmap}) together with the equality $X\setminus T=\cup_{\rho\in \Sigma(1)} D_{\rho}$, we obtain the following assertions: \begin{itemize} \item If $a_{\rho}=0$, then $C \cap D_{\rho}=\emptyset$. \item If $a_{\rho}>0$, then $C\cap D_{\rho}= f(c_{\rho})$ with $a_{\rho}$ being the multiplicity at $f(c_{\rho})$. \end{itemize}

-By construction, the curve $C$ passes through a very general point of $X$, that is, a point outside a countable union of proper closed subvarieties of $X$.
-Any rational curve passing through a very general point is free, thanks to \cite[Theorem II.3.11]{Kol}.
-Therefore, the rational curve $C$ is free.
+By construction, the curve $C$ passes through a very general point of $X$.
+Therefore, by Theorem \ref{thm:free curve}, the rational curve $C$ is free.
 Moreover, $C$ corresponds to the given relation by Equations~(\ref{eq:intersection}) and~(\ref{eq:Payne}).
 The curve $C$ itself thus yields the desired curve. \end{proof}